tayyibgondal/Web_Crawler/README.md

    http://localhost/Web_Crawler/db/db_setup.php
    ```

-8. Then, to crawl over Wikipedia and fill the database with Wikipedia's website data, run:
+8. Then, to crawl over MDN website by default (you can change it from the code file), run:

    ```sh
    http://localhost/Web_Crawler/crawl.php